Skip to main content

 │ └── mysql-logs/ # Database query and error logs

-The docker-data/ directory is listed in .gitignore and is never committed to version control.
-It contains your database, uploads, and secrets — all specific to your installation.
+The docker-data/ directory contains your database, uploads, and secrets — all specific to your installation.
+Back it up regularly.

 Data persistence